osinenkop/regelum-control/docs/_sources/README.rst.txt

 About
 =====

 ``rcognita`` is a flexibly configurable framework for agent-enviroment simulation with a menu of predictive and safe reinforcement learning controllers.
+It is made for researchers and engineers in reinforcement learning and control theory.

 Example run with a mobile robot simulation